Abdur-Rahim et al. v. City of Columbus et al.

 The first pretrial conference occurred on December 6, 2017.
 The Court issued a preliminary pretrial order directing the parties to complete discovery by June 1, 2018 and file dispositive motions by August 1, 2018; Plaintiffs to make a settlement demand by January 15, 2018; and Defendants to respond to that settlement demand by February 15, 2018.
 We orally requested and the Court granted an extension of the deadline for substituting the proper names of and effecting service for the John Doe Defendants.

-On December 11, 2017, the Court issued an order setting a settlement conference for February 8, 2019, and a trial for March 25, 2019.
 We conducted discovery in January and February to identify the John Doe police officer defendants.
 The Defendants provided incomplete responses to our initial discovery requests.
 At our request, the Court held a discovery conference on January 29 during which it ordered Defendants to supplement their responses by February 20.
 The Court also granted our request for an extension of time to amend our complaint.
 Defendants then served supplemental discovery responses that allowed us to identify two of the three John Doe defendants, and we filed our First Amended Complaint on March 1, 2018.
 Defendants filed their Answer on March 22.

 However, when Defendants answered the First Amended Complaint, they informed us that the supplemental discovery responses they had provided had been incorrect, and that based on that misinformation, the named Defendants in our Amended Complaint were likely incorrect.